bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 * The Essbase19c instance procured will manage its users using the IDCS of Oracle Cloud & metadata gets stored in the ATP-Autonomous Database.
 * Essbase backups gets stored in the Object storage of the OCI & the connectivity to this is established by the service gateway.

-## Part 2 - Procurement of Essbase 19c - Prerequisites
+## Part 2 - Deployment of Essbase 19c - Prerequisites

 ### Step 1: Sign in to Oracle Cloud